AmadeusITGroup/AgnosUI/docs/getting-started/01-installation.md

 AgnosUI provides two flavours of the widgets for you to choose from:

-- **Headless**: The {$selectedFramework$}-headless package contains the headless functionality of the widget library.
+- **Headless**: The headless package contains the headless functionality of the widget library.
 It can be used with any front-end CSS framework.
 It uses the core of AgnosUI which is framework agnostic.
-- **Bootstrap**: The Bootstrap package builds upon the {$selectedFramework$}-headless package to provide additional UI widgets styled with Bootstrap.
+- **Bootstrap**: The Bootstrap package builds upon the headless package to provide additional UI widgets styled with Bootstrap.

 To install the headless part, open your project's terminal and run the following command: